Fotis-N/Data-Engineer-Challenge/README.md

 # XE Data Engineer Challenge

-This project is my solution to the Data Engineer - XE Code Challenge
+This is my solution to the Data Engineer - XE Code Challenge

 ### Notes